 created with the corresponding secret key.
 An example implementation of generating the token in Go can be found

-Subscriptions (ClientSubscription) are the primary contract between the client and websocket server, and determine what you are streaming or trading.
+Subscriptions (ClientSubscription) are the primary contract between the client and WebSocket server, and determine what you are streaming.
 For streaming, subscriptions are data resources that receive live updates.
-For trading, subscriptions correspond with trading sessions for individual markets.

 A ClientSubscription is always followed by a SubscriptionResult, which contains a list of the successful subscriptions, as well as any failed subscriptions if applicable.
 Similarly, unsubscribing (ClientUnsubscribeMessage) is always followed by a UnsubscriptionResult.
 When a subscription fails, it usually means the client does not have access, or the subscription key is invalid.